bartoszbogacz/kartomat/README.md

 Make sure a tsconfig.json is present that does not include build outputs, then restart VSCode

-# Do as next item
+# Do Next

 - Create a card when choosing the card item in context menu

+- Create turnable edit control elements

-# Getting-acquainted Tasks
+# Getting acquainted

 - Show number of cards on a deck as a number below the control elements